oasis-tcs/odata-specs/odata-data-aggregation-ext/6 Hierarchical Transformations.md

 Servers MAY omit the `Aggregation.UpNode` annotation from the result of `$apply` if `RecursiveHierarchy/ParentNavigationProperty` is single-valued.
 If in this case a start node is its own descendant, it is annotated with `Aggregation.Cycle` as true but not with `Aggregation.UpNode`.

-If `RecursiveHierarchy/ParentNavigationProperty` is collection-valued but the parent collection never contains more than one parent and the standard definition of start node is in force, then the result is effectively like in the special case, except for the presence of the `Aggregation.UpPath` annotations.
+If `RecursiveHierarchy/ParentNavigationProperty` is collection-valued but the parent collection never contains more than one parent and the optional parameter $S$ is not specified, then the result is effectively like in the special case, except for the presence of the `Aggregation.UpPath` annotations.

 ## ##subsec Grouping with `rolluprecursive`

 Recall that simple grouping partitions the input set and applies a transformation sequence to each partition.
 By contrast, grouping with `rolluprecursive`, informally speaking, transforms the input set into overlapping portions (like "US" and "US East"), one for each node $x$ of a [recursive hierarchy](#RecursiveHierarchy).
 The transformation $F(x)$, defined below, outputs the portion whose node identifiers are among the descendants of $x$ (including $x$ itself).
 A transformation sequence is then applied to each portion, and they are made distinguishable in the output set through injection of information about the node $x$, which is achieved through the transformation $\Pi_G(σ(x))$ defined in the [`traverse`](#Transformationtraverse) section.

-As defined [above](#CommonParametersforHierarchicalTransformations), $H$, $Q$ and $p$ are the first three parameters of `rolluprecursive`, $S$ is an optional fourth parameter that determines $H'$.
+As defined [above](#CommonParametersforHierarchicalTransformations), $H$, $Q$ and $p$ are the first three parameters of `rolluprecursive`, $S$ is an optional fourth parameter.
+Let $H'$ be the output set of the transformation sequence $S$ applied to $H$, or $H'=H$ if $S$ is not specified.

 Navigation properties specified in $p$ are expanded by default.